cosysoft/dcm4che-move/README.md

 dcm4che-move
 ============

-A facade for dcm4che movescu
+A facade for dcm4che movescu and findscu